Overall Company Commitments

 Commitments

-• July 10, 2025: Modify and fit out the ‘Return On Investment’ ocean landing platform to support Neutron reusability with delivery of the vessel in early 2026 and scaling launch capacity thereafter.
+• July 10, 2025: Modify and outfit the ‘Return On Investment’ ocean landing platform for Neutron with delivery in early 2026 to enable rapid reuse and increased annual launch capacity.

-• February 27, 2025: Construct the ‘Return On Investment’ ocean landing platform through 2025 for Neutron sea landings with service entry in 2026 to enhance mission opportunities.
+• February 27, 2025: Construct the ‘Return On Investment’ landing platform throughout 2025 for Neutron sea landings with service entry in 2026 and an initial Neutron launch then targeted for the second half of 2025 (now superseded by the November 10, 2025 schedule update).

 Cluster Description